 History, Theory and Practice of Law for Development (3 credits)

 Theory and Practice of Assessments in Rule of Law Advising (3 credits)

-Legal Writing and Research for Rule of Law (3 credits)
+Thesis Research and Writing on the Rule of Law (3 credits)

 International Development Architecture (3 credits)